Simple Tips to help make your home SAFER from criminal activity

 "kick-in" a side door.
 Consider adding additional strength to your door frame.
 Consider adding a "swimming pool

 audible door type of alarm" to your side garage door.
-This is very inexpensive, and may deter a criminal real
+This is very inexpensive, and could deter a criminal

 For roll-up garage doors, be sure to cut the handle off of the emergency latch release.
 Some